Io (princely title): Spread

+Transition

 The 17th century witnessed a progressive adoption of Romanian as a court vernacular, using the localized Cyrillic alphabet.
 Early adaptations of Io in this new cultural context appear in the titles of Michael the Brave, who briefly accomplished his project to unite under one rule Wallachia, Moldavia, and the Principality of Transylvania.
 In one document of May 1600, he declared himself "Io Mihail [sic] Voivode, by the Grace of God Prince of Wallachia and of Transylvania and of Moldavia".
 In letters he addressed to his nominal liege Emperor Rudolf, he maintains the titles Io and Voivode (also preserved in German-language copies), but omits the other claims, and styles himself "humble servant of Your Highness".
 His feats of arms were locally celebrated in Muscel County, on Wallachia's border with Transylvania, with various local figures erecting wayside crosses that refer to their service under Michael.
 The text is in Slavonic rather than Romanian, and his name appears with a Slavonic iota on Io, as Їѡ Михаил and similar variants.

 After Michael, another attempt to connect Io with rule over several countries was made by Vasile Lupu of Moldavia.
 In 1639, he used a seal which reunited the Wallachian and Moldavian arms, calling himself: "Io Vasilie Voievod, by the Grace of God Prince of the Moldavian and Wallachian Lands".
 Lupu's attempts at invading Wallachia inaugurated a period of unrest in the latter country, leading up to the uprisings led by Seimeni mercenaries.
 In 1655, these groups installed Hrizea of Bogdănei on the throne in Bucharest, causing the distressed boyars to demand support from Transylvania.
 Their letter of supplication uniquely addressed Transylvanian Prince George II Rákóczi with the Voivodal Io, also adapting his name into Racolțea.
-Mihnea III, who emerged as Prince in 1658, during the latter stages of this conflict, used New Latin on his shillings, introducing him as IO MICHAEL RAD D CVL TR PR.
+Mihnea III, who emerged as Prince in 1658, during the latter stages of this conflict, used Neo-Latin on his shillings, introducing him as IO MICHAEL RAD D CVL TR PR.